Techtonica/curriculum/deploying/deploying.md

 ```heroku pg:psql```
 You should use the same commands you ran to create your database locally
 ```create table events (.....)```
+If you've forgotten, `psql` into your local database and check your table schema with `\d events`.
+Copy that schema into your new Heroku database.

 13. Commit everything!
 ```